8ta4/blog/drafts/Why I rewrote my Neovim plugin from Fennel to ClojureScript.md

 So I switched to a ClojureScript remote plugin.
 But I traded the macro REPL issues of Fennel for a different kind of REPL headache in ClojureScript.

 Specifically, I'm having a bizarre issue where [`println`](https://clojuredocs.org/clojure.core/println) fails inside my async code.
 It feels nondeterministic.
 Sometimes the output prints perfectly fine.
 But other times, `println` disappears into the void.
 To see the value, I resort to a hack: I create a fake atom and [`reset!`](https://clojuredocs.org/clojure.core/reset!) the value into it.
 That works.
-But if I try to [add a watch](https://clojuredocs.org/clojure.core/add-watch) to that fake atom to print the updated value, that doesn't print either!
+But if I try to [add a watch](https://clojuredocs.org/clojure.core/add-watch) to that atom to print the updated value, that doesn't print either!

 Does anyone have any idea why `println` is getting swallowed in this async Neovim context?